emilioj/homepage/content/authors/emilioj/_index.md

 My name is Emilio José Padrón González (Ourense, 1975) and I am teaching and researching at Universidade da Coruña (UDC) as a member of the Computer Architecture Group (GAC) and the research center CITIC.
-My main topics of interest are in the fields of High Performance Computing (HPC) and Computer Graphics.
+My main topics of interest are in the fields of High Performance Computing (HPC), Computer Graphics, Data Analytics and Artificial Intelligence.

 At present, I'm mainly focus on these two research lines:

-- High performance data analytics (HPDA and Big Data), applied to scientific data from numerical simulations to get an online analysis of these data (in-situ and/or in-transit).
+- High performance data analytics (HPDA and Big Data), applied to scientific data from numerical simulations to get an online analysis of these data (in-situ and/or in-transit) at scale.

+- The triangle Computer Graphics - Computer Vision - Artificial
-- IA applied to computer graphics (mainly, point-based rendering) and multimedia.
+  Intelligence: particularly, IA (ML/DL/DRL) applied to computer graphics, computer vision and multimedia.